The Love Drive book list

 If you want to skip all the reading (weird, because this is a book list after all) scroll to the bottom to get the entire book list in one short, easy to share PDF.

 These books have been essential reading on my journey to understanding sexuality, intimacy, love, and relationships.
 They've helped shape me to be the person I am today.

-This book list represents a shortlist of books that I routinely reference or read through time and time again.
+This book list represents books that I routinely reference or read through time and time again.
 I hope you get as much out of them as I have.

 However, you might not connect with some of these books.
 That's OK.